YuLab-SMU/yulab-smu.github.io/content/contribution-knowledge-mining.md

 <td style="border:none;">

-One of the key aspects of functional genomics research is to identify the biological pathways involved in perturbed genes and propose hypotheses about molecular mechanisms.
-Gene enrichment analysis is a widely used and effective method.
-However, it faces challenges such as outdated annotation and lack of support for non-model organisms.
-We have developed a series of R packages represented by [clusterProfiler](https://www.bioconductor.org/packages/clusterProfiler)  to address these challenges.
-ClusterProfiler allows for online retrieval of the latest genome annotations, supporting GO and KEGG enrichment analysis for thousands of species; providing a universal interface to support user-provided custom annotations, facilitating analysis of new species and using new functional annotations; allow for the use of genomic regions, enabling enrichment analysis of epigenomic data; [implement comparative analysis of multiple datasets for supporting complex experimental designs](/contribution-knowledge-mining/#1-frist-time-implementation-of-comparing-biological-themes); and provide a tidy interface, making it easier for users to operate, explore and interpret data ([*OMICS: A Journal of Integrative Biology 2012*](http://online.liebertpub.com/doi/abs/10.1089/omi.2011.0118); [*The Innovation 2021*](https://doi.org/10.1016/j.xinn.2021.100141); [*Nature Protocols 2024*]()).
+One pivotal aspect of functional genomics research is the identification the biological pathways associated with perturbed genes and the formulation of hypotheses regarding molecular mechanisms.
+While gene enrichment analysis serves as a widely adopted and effective method, it encounters challenges such as outdated annotation and limited supports for non-model organisms.
+To address these issues, we have developed a suite of R packages, spearheaded by [clusterProfiler](https://www.bioconductor.org/packages/clusterProfiler).

+[ClusterProfiler](https://www.bioconductor.org/packages/clusterProfiler) offers several key features to overcome these challenges.
+It facilitates online retrieval of the latest genome annotations, supporting Gene Ontology (GO) and Kyoto Encyclopedia of Genes and Genomes (KEGG) enrichment analysis for thousands of species.
+Additionally, it provides a universal interface for incorporating user-provided custom annotations, enabling analysis of new species and utilization of new functional annotations.
+Notably, [clusterProfiler](https://www.bioconductor.org/packages/clusterProfiler) allows for the utilization of genomic regions, enabling enrichment analysis of epigenomic data.
+Moreover, it implements [comparative analysis of multiple datasets to support complex experimental designs](/contribution-knowledge-mining/#1-frist-time-implementation-of-comparing-biological-theme-analysis) and offers a tidy interface, streamlining data manipulation and interpretation.

-This work has had a significant impact on biomedical research, with over 20,000 citations and integration into more than 40 bioinformatics software tools.
-It has become one of the indispensable bioinformatics tools for various omics data analyses.
-We have also extended its application to disease ontology ([*Bioinformatics 2015b*](http://bioinformatics.oxfordjournals.org/cgi/content/abstract/btu684)), medical subject headings ([*Bioinformatics 2018*](https://doi.org/10.1093/bioinformatics/bty410)), and Reactome pathway analysis ([*Molecular BioSystems 2016*](http://pubs.rsc.org/en/Content/ArticleLanding/2016/MB/C5MB00663E)).
+Published in [*OMICS: A Journal of Integrative Biology*](http://online.liebertpub.com/doi/abs/10.1089/omi.2011.0118) in 2012, [*The Innovation*](https://doi.org/10.1016/j.xinn.2021.100141) in 2021 and [*Nature Protocols*]() in 2024, this work has made a substantial impact on biomedical research, accumulating over 30,000 citations and being integrated into more than 40 bioinformatics software tools.
+It has emerged as an indispensable tool for various omics data analyses.
+Furthermore, we have extended its application to disease ontology ([*Bioinformatics 2015*](http://bioinformatics.oxfordjournals.org/cgi/content/abstract/btu684)), medical subject headings ([*Bioinformatics 2018*](https://doi.org/10.1093/bioinformatics/bty410)), and Reactome pathway analysis ([*Molecular BioSystems 2016*](http://pubs.rsc.org/en/Content/ArticleLanding/2016/MB/C5MB00663E)), further expanding its utility in biomedical research.

 </td>